Hadith: Dreams Are of Three Types — From Allah, Shaytan & Nafs (Sahih Muslim 2263)

 - Disturbing or frightening content — nightmares, haram imagery, chaos

-- Designed to cause distress — the goal is to upset or mislead you
+- Designed to cause distress — the goal is to upset or mislead

 - Often illogical — jumbled, confusing, nonsensical